January 15, 2013

-About Kelley Drye’s International Trade and Customs Group
+About Kelley Drye’s International Trade Group

-As one of the largest and most highly regarded international trade and customs practices in the country, Kelley Drye assists clients with a full range of importing and exporting activities.
+As one of the largest and most highly regarded international trade practices in the country, Kelley Drye assists clients with a full range of importing and exporting activities.
 We are experts in protecting domestic manufacturers against unfairly traded goods and helping companies overcome barriers to entry in foreign markets.
 We have worked with every significant U.S. trade and customs statute, including antidumping, countervailing duty, export control and economic sanctions laws, the Foreign Corrupt Practices Act, the Customs Modernization Act, section 201 (escape clause), section 301 (violations of U.S. trade rights), and section 337 (unfair trade practices).